Student lab advisors

 What should I do if I have forgotten my Loyola password?

-If you not can reset password, please call the University Help Desk at 773.508.4487.
-The University Help Desk will be able to assist you with resetting your password over the phone.
+If you cannot reset your Loyola password using Password Self-Service, please call the ITS Service Desk at 773.508.4487.
+The ITS Service Desk will be able to assist you with resetting your password over the phone.

 How do I connect my laptop to Loyola's wireless network?

-Refer to User Memo No. 53 entitled "Using Gryphon Services."
-If you are a new, visiting, or transfer student, you received a copy of this user memo in your orientation folder from Law School Computing Services.
+Refer to User Memo No. 53 entitled "Using the Law School Wireless Network" If you are a new, visiting, or transfer student, you received a copy of this user memo in your orientation folder from Law School Computing Services.
 It will show you step-by-step how to configure your laptop to use the wireless Internet at the Law School and the printer in the Law Library.

 Where can I find a Lexis or Westlaw representative?